JuliusHuttunen/KomputerStore/README.md

 ## Usage

-The website will be deployed to Heroku (or similar hosting service) soon.
-In the meantime, the project can be downloaded as a zip and ran locally.
+The website is deployed at (Heroku.)[https://noroff-komputer-store.herokuapp.com/index.html]

 ## Description